-MATH 3302 Foundations of Geometry Prerequisite: MATH 2434, or consent of the instructor
+MATH 3302 Foundations of Geometry

+Prerequisite: MATH 1451 or consent of the instructor; MATH 1452 is strongly recommended.

 A study of classical Euclidean geometry using both analytic and synthetic techniques, with an emphasis on the formal development of geometry.
 Topics include axiomatic systems, congruence and similarity, transformations, area and volume, Euclidean construction, finite geometries, and a brief introduction to non-Euclidean geometry.
 This course is required for the mathematical studies major but may not be counted as part of a mathematics major.